farahsaleem1995/MedicalCenter/docs/ImplementationPlan.md

   - It owns medical attributes (Allergies, ChronicDiseases, etc.) with complex business rules
   - It enforces invariants (e.g., only practitioners can modify certain attributes)
   - It has a consistency boundary (medical attributes must be consistent with each other)
-  - It's referenced by Encounters but also has its own domain logic
+  - It has its own domain logic

 - **Practitioner types are aggregates** because:
   - Each represents a core domain concept (a healthcare practitioner)
   - Even though they don't have related data, they are distinct business concepts
-  - They identify who created a record or participated in an encounter
+  - They identify who created a record
   - They can be queried and referenced by other aggregates
   - Making them aggregates maintains consistency in the domain model

 **DDD Principle**: Aggregates represent consistency boundaries and core domain concepts.
 Even if an aggregate doesn't have related data, if it represents a distinct business concept, it should be an aggregate root.

 **Repository Pattern**: Practitioner aggregates can be accessed through the repository pattern since they are aggregate roots.
 However, for read operations, query service interfaces are used for optimized queries.
-Practitioner data can also be included in specifications that query aggregates (e.g., loading Encounters with their Practitioner information).

 #### 7.0.3 Generic Repository with Specification Pattern

 **Decision**: Use a single generic `IRepository<T>` interface for all aggregate roots, integrated with the Specification pattern.

 **Rationale**:
-- **DRY Principle**: Avoids code duplication - one implementation serves all aggregates (Patient, MedicalRecord, Encounter, ActionLog)
+- **DRY Principle**: Avoids code duplication - one implementation serves all aggregates (Patient, MedicalRecord, ActionLog)
 - **Consistency**: Same interface and behavior across all aggregates ensures predictable usage
 - **Specification Pattern Integration**: All queries use specifications (`ISpecification<T>`), which:
   - Encapsulates business rules in queries